-Essential Oils to Alleviate Nausea
+Top 5 Essential Oils for Nausea

 We’ve all experienced it before… that queasy feeling.
 When your stomach is uneasy, and you feel nauseous, you just want it to go away.
 Whether it’s motion sickness, a hangover, side effects from medication, or even morning sickness, you really cannot function until it’s gone.

 Thankfully there are ways to help alleviate that feeling naturally with those good friends hiding in your cabinet, essential oils.
 Simply inhaling certain oils, can help tame that tummy and put you on even ground.
 Many can even help with other issues that arise like dizziness and vomiting.
 Here are some useful essential oils that you can utilize when that terrible feeling strikes.
+Below are the top 5 essential oils for nausea.

 Ginger Oil is definitely a top choice when it comes to controlling nausea.
 Studies have shown Ginger to be successful in relieving uneasy stomachs, dizziness, fatigue, and vomiting.
 There have even been some great results when using this incredible oil post surgery to reduce nausea caused from medications.
 In addition, there are several natural motion sickness pills made entirely from this incredible spice.
 Inhalation is the ideal way to use Ginger, but applying the oil to your stomach with a carrier can give that extra sense of calm to a troubled tummy.